Paper Towels

 You can also help out Hell, Inc. for free by clicking the banner below to vote on Top Webcomics, which you can do daily!
 It helps make the comic more visible to webcomic readers!

-Next Week: More unpleasant realizations for Bridget and Helen!
+Next Week: Helen’s presentation continues… sort of.
 Read it early on Patreon!

 EMPLOYEE OF THE WEEK: